 1.Double whammy in the opener

-The hosts were off to a dream start in the opening match against Saudi Arabia, and it was the kind of performance that the nation wanted to see, as the Russians thumped the Saudi Arabians with 5-0 victory.
+The hosts were off to a dream start in the opening match against Saudi Arabia, and it was the kind of performance that the nation wanted to see, as the Russians thumped the Saudi Arabians with a 5-0 victory.
 But what stood out in this game was the last two goals by Denis Cheryshev and Aleksandr Golovin.
 The technique, power and placement were just impeccable.
 Definitely, two of the underrated goals of the tournament.

 2.Morocco vs Iran: Late winner..erm own goal